dotnet/csharpstandard/standard/statements.md

 > *Example*: There are two common use cases for local functions: iterator methods and async methods.
 In iterator methods, any exceptions are observed only when calling code that enumerates the returned sequence.
 In async methods, any exceptions are only observed when the returned Task is awaited.
 The following example demonstrates separating parameter validation from the iterator implementation using a local function:
 >
-> <!-- IncompleteExample: {template:"standalone-console", name:"LocalFunctionDeclarations1", expectedWarnings:["xx","xx"]} -->
+> <!-- Example: {template:"code-in-class-lib", name:"LocalFunctionDeclarations1"} -->
 > ```csharp
 > public static IEnumerable<char> AlphabetSubset(char start, char end)
 > {